RimmaSkorn/struct-scraper/README.md

 …
 ```

 Use `.import-struct` class for external data container and `.struct-url` class for hyperlink to external resource.
-Use `[itemprop]` attribute for [Schema.org]( http://schema.org/) property to be included. jQuery plugin `fillRefStruct` embedded in `fill-struct.js` file performs the job of filling external data.
+Use `[itemprop]` attribute for [Schema.org]( http://schema.org/) property to be included.

+jQuery plugin `fillRefStruct` embedded in `fill-struct.js` file performs the job of filling external data.
+Parameter `apiMultiUri` contains the address of REST API request, and parameter `import_schema` includes the list of Schema.org types data should extract from.